 If you love gluten free cookies as much as we do, definitely check out my family's favorite Gluten Free Cookies.
 I put them all in one handy place so you can find a fun new cookie recipe to try.

 I love this time of year when it is all about the holiday cookies.
-This year I have been exploring cookies from other countries and trying to see if I can re-create them in a gluten free version.
-Sometimes this works out really well, other times it turns into a big flop!
+This year, I have been exploring cookies from other countries and trying to see if I can re-create them in a gluten free version.
+Sometimes, this works out well; other times, it turns into a big flop!

 What are Vanillekipferl Cookies?

 Vanillekipferl cookies originated in Austria, but these crescent-shaped cookies are hugely popular in Austria and Eastern Europe.
-I knew this was the perfect cookie to remake gluten free because I use nut flour quite a bit in my baking naturally.
+I knew this was the perfect cookie to remake gluten-free because I naturally use nut flour in many recipes.

 You may also like these Gluten Free Pfeffernusse Cookies or these Gluten Free Russian Tea Cookies.